Transductive Information Maximization For Few-Shot Learning: Transductive Information Maximization

 \subsection{Proposed formulation}

 We begin by introducing some basic notation and definitions before presenting our overall Transductive Information Maximization (TIM) loss and the different optimization strategies for tackling it.
-For a given few-shot task with a support set $\mathcal{S}$ and a query set $\mathcal{Q}$, let $X$ denote the random variable associated with raw features within ${\mathcal{S} \cup \mathcal{Q}}$, and let $Y \in \mathcal{Y}=\{1, \dots, K \}$ be the random variable associated with labels.
-Let $f_{\boldsymbol{\phi}}: \mathcal{X} \longrightarrow \mathcal{Z}$ denote the encoder (\emph{i.e.}, feature-extractor) function of a deep neural network, where $\boldsymbol{\phi}$ denotes the trainable parameters, and $\mathcal{Z}$ stands for the set of embedded features.
-The encoder is first trained from the base training set $\mathcal{X}_\base$ using the standard cross-entropy loss without any meta training or specific sampling schemes.
-Then, for each specific few-shot task, we propose to minimize the mutual information loss defined over unlabeled query samples.
+For a given few-shot task, with a support set $\mathcal{S}$ and a query set $\mathcal{Q}$, let $X$ denote the random variable associated with the raw features within ${\mathcal{S} \cup \mathcal{Q}}$, and let $Y \in \mathcal{Y}=\{1, \dots, K \}$ be the random variable associated with the labels.
+Let $f_{\boldsymbol{\phi}}: \mathcal{X} \longrightarrow \mathcal{Z} \subset \mathbb{R}^d$ denote the encoder (\emph{i.e.}, feature-extractor) function of a deep neural network, where $\boldsymbol{\phi}$ denotes the trainable parameters, and $\mathcal{Z}$ stands for the set of embedded features.
+The encoder is first trained from the base training set $\mathcal{X}_\base$ using the standard cross-entropy loss, without any meta training or specific sampling schemes.
+Then, for each specific few-shot task, we propose to minimize a mutual-information loss defined over the query samples.